wonderbird/wonderbird.github.io/_pages/software-crafting/programming-languages/python.md

 1. Install [pyenv](https://github.com/pyenv/pyenv#installation)
    - Follow the instructions in [Homebrew in macOS](https://github.com/pyenv/pyenv#homebrew-in-macos)
    - Pay special attention to the [verification step](https://github.com/pyenv/pyenv/wiki#how-to-verify-that-i-have-set-up-pyenv-correctly) of [Build Environment einrichten](https://github.com/pyenv/pyenv/wiki#suggested-build-environment)
+   - Install the Python build dependencies linked in section D of  [Homebrew in macOS](https://github.com/pyenv/pyenv#homebrew-in-macos)

 1. The installation instructions end with installing a python version.
 Choose the [version number of the latest stable Python build](https://www.python.org/downloads/) here (at the time of writing this was version `3.12`): `pyenv install 3.12`.